 The best roof orientation for the Seattle region is SE to SW with South being the best.
 SE to SW orientations will result in only a slight annual energy reduction of 2% to 4%.
 Even due West or East orientations are workable, but you can expect anywhere from 12% to 18% less production than a Southern orientation, if you have no shading issues then adding a couple more solar modules to your system size will compensate for these losses.
 The best roof pitch or tilt angle is 15° to 45°, with only 2% to 4% loss compared to the "perfect" pitch.
 Even a flat pitch will only result in about a 10% annual output reduction; however, we recommend to never have a flat array due to major soiling issues that will require unacceptable maintenance schedules and reduction of the system life.

 Yes and no. Yes in that different roofing materials require different methodologies which can impact the systems installation costs.
 Never allow amateurs or un-experienced contractors to penetrate a torchdown (membrane) or flat roof, only experienced professionals should ever work with these difficult roofs.
 If your roof will need to be replaced during the next ten years we recommend that you either replace it before having your systems installed or replacing it now.
 All roofs can be installed with solar, with flat and wood shack being more difficult and standing seam metal and composition being easier.

 Solar modules have been tested in controlled settings and in the field, with results showing module lifetimes in excess of 25 years.
-Modules typically have 10 to 25 year performance warranties and 1 to 5 year workmanship warranties.
+Modules typically have 25 year performance warranties and 10 year workmanship warranties.

 Sunergy Systems will handle every aspect of the installation from the filing of the rebate paperwork, to the permits, to the final inspections and Net Metering Approval.
 Sunergy Systems is proud to offer a comprehensive turnkey package to every customer to ensure that installing a solar power system is an easy, pleasant experience for you.